YessyLee/yessy-react-portfolio/README.md

 - My live website: https://yessy-lee.netlify.app/

 ## Theme
-- Simple dark and purple theme to showcase my versatility in designing for both dark and light themes webpage
+- Simple dark and purple theme to showcase my versatility in designing both dark and light themes webpages
 - Purple is my favourite colour, I have implemented light purple on my first profile webpage using pure html/CSS, so would like to show something different that are still incorporating the vibrant purple colours.

 ## Library and extensions